top of page

 What Areas Does a Neuropsychological Evaluation Assess?

 A comprehensive evaluation typically examines several interconnected cognitive domains.
-Each domain reflects a different brain system, and problems in one area can ripple into others in ways that are not always obvious on the surface.
+Each domain reflects a different brain system.
+Problems in one area can ripple into others in ways that are not always obvious.

-Language and Verbal Processing is assessed through measures that evaluate how a child understands and uses spoken language.
+Language and verbal processing are assessed through measures that evaluate how a child understands and uses spoken language.
 The Clinical Evaluation of Language Fundamentals (CELF) and subtests from the Woodcock Johnson, Fifth Edition (WJ-V) can assess receptive vocabulary, expressive language, and the ability to process oral instructions.
 Children with language processing weaknesses often struggle with reading comprehension, classroom instruction, and following multi-step directions even when their intelligence falls in the average range.

-Memory and Learning is one of the most informative domains in any neuropsychological evaluation.
-Tools such as the Children and Adolescent Memory Profile (ChAMP) examine how a child encodes, stores, and retrieves verbal information across multiple learning trials, revealing patterns in how efficiently a child acquires new material and how well that information holds over time.
+Memory and learning are among the most informative domains in any neuropsychological evaluation.
+Tools such as the Children and Adolescent Memory Profile (ChAMP) examine how a child encodes, stores, and retrieves verbal information across multiple learning trials.
+This reveals patterns in how efficiently a child acquires new material and how well that information holds over time.
 The Rey Osterrieth Complex Figure Test adds another important layer by assessing visual memory and visuospatial organization.
-In this task, a child copies a detailed geometric figure and then reproduces it from memory, which gives the clinician insight into visual recall, planning, and organizational strategy.
+In this task, a child copies a detailed geometric figure and then reproduces it from memory.
+This gives the clinician insight into visual recall, planning, and organizational strategy.
 Clinicians look at immediate memory versus delayed recall, verbal memory versus visual memory, and rote learning versus contextual learning.
-A child who struggles to retain new information despite adequate intelligence and instruction may have a memory consolidation weakness that is interfering with academic progress.
+A child who struggles to retain new information despite adequate intelligence and instruction may have a memory consolidation weakness that interferes with academic progress.

-Attention and Processing Speed are assessed through continuous performance tests and timed cognitive tasks.
+Attention and processing speed are assessed through continuous performance tests and timed cognitive tasks.
 The MOXO Continuous Performance Test measures a child's ability to sustain attention over time while controlling for distractibility and impulsivity.
-Processing speed subtests from intelligence batteries reveal how efficiently a child can complete simple cognitive tasks under time pressure, which has real implications for how a student performs in a timed testing environment or during fast-paced classroom instruction.
+Processing speed subtests from intelligence batteries reveal how efficiently a child can complete simple cognitive tasks under time pressure.
+This has real implications for how a student performs in a timed testing environment or during fast-paced classroom instruction.

-Sensorimotor and Fine Motor Functioning is an area that becomes especially relevant in evaluations following neurological events, head injury, or when motor-based learning difficulties are suspected.
+Sensorimotor and fine motor functioning become especially relevant in evaluations following neurological events, head injury, or when motor-based learning difficulties are suspected.
 The Grooved Pegboard Test assesses fine motor speed and dexterity by requiring a child to place small pegs into a slotted board as quickly as possible using each hand separately.
-Performance on this task can reveal lateralized motor weaknesses, coordination difficulties, or processing inefficiencies that would not be captured by cognitive testing alone.
+Performance on this task can reveal lateralized motor weaknesses, coordination difficulties, or processing inefficiencies that cognitive testing alone would not capture.

 Why Does This Level of Detail Matter?

-The depth of a neuropsychological evaluation is what sets it apart from other types of assessments.
-Two children can both struggle in reading but for entirely different reasons.
+The depth of a neuropsychological evaluation sets it apart from other types of assessments.
+Two children can struggle in reading for entirely different reasons.
 One child may have a phonological processing deficit that disrupts decoding.
 Another may have adequate decoding but weak verbal memory, causing comprehension to fall apart.
 A third child may read accurately but so slowly that fluency becomes the barrier.
-Each of those profiles calls for a different intervention approach, and without a thorough evaluation, it is easy for the real source of difficulty to be overlooked.
+Each of these profiles calls for a different intervention approach.
+Without a thorough evaluation, it is easy for the real source of difficulty to be overlooked.

 At CPEA, our evaluations are designed to answer not just what a child is struggling with, but why, and what can be done about it.
 Every report includes individualized recommendations that translate testing findings into practical strategies for school, home, and therapy.
 We believe that the right information, in the right hands, can change the trajectory of a child's educational and emotional wellbeing.